 In a midst of a fit of landscaping trials ourselves, seeing their selection of plants was really inspring.
 The flagstone patio is beautiful (unlike ours, their stones were cut to angle and fit together really snug), and we liked how Pete had stacked logs between neighboring trees, because no one ever said “let me continue to stare at that beautiful refrigerator being stored on your porch, neighbor friend”.

 I hoped you liked peeking around.
-There’s some fun stuff in there, and so many architectural and design details that I didn’t even point out, so I hope you look again closely (click on any image to engage the pop-up slideshow).
+There’s some fun stuff in there, and so many architectural and design details that I didn’t even point out, so I hope you look again closely.
 If you have any questions on sources, please let me know in the comments and I’ll do my best to get answers!